 The key is to make sure that what you have on offer will entice the type of customers that you want.

 Here are 10 ways to ensure that your giveaway and gift strategy attracts customers.

 - Listen to your customers and personalise their gifts.

 - Make a thank-you video.

-- Start a loyalty programme or VIP club.
+- To improve customer loyalty, start a programme or VIP club.